Last Updated on June 20, 2021 by Ava

 I repeat this every chance I get because this is one of the most important things I’ve learned about online business.
 No one is doing just one thing to make money.
 Sure, you’ll see people with their 6-figure Shopify stores, but you’ll also see a lot of them teaching how they built a 6-figure business on that platform.

 The business model I see most often online is someone who has found success with a particular method of making money.
-They almost always turn to
+They almost always turn to teaching that method to others as a means to diversify and increase their income.

 In addition, they will promote products and services in their content building even more income streams.
 No one is relying on just one source of income online.
 Once you create one income stream, it’s imperative that you find a way to either build off of that stream or create a whole new source to earn from.